Dr. Meghan McMurtry

 C. Meghan McMurtry is an Associate Professor in Psychology at the University of Guelph, director of the Pediatric Pain, Health, and Communication Lab, and a Clinical and Health Psychologist with the Pediatric Chronic Pain Program at McMaster Children’s Hospital.
 Dr. McMurtry’s research and clinical interests focus on acute and chronic pain, medical procedure-related fear, as well as communication and family influences in these contexts.
 Dr. McMurtry was the Co-Principal Investigator and an Evidence Lead on the national Help Eliminate Pain in Kids and Adults Team which created two clinical practice guidelines regarding vaccination pain and needle fear management; aspects from the pain management guideline were endorsed for vaccinations worldwide by the World Health Organization (WHO).
 Recently, Dr. McMurtry was the sole psychologist on the small subcommittee for the WHO’s Global Advisory Committee on Vaccine Safety tasked with creating guidance on immunization stress-related responses.
 She also served as the sole psychologist on the 25 person Guideline Development Group representing 17 countries for the WHO’s Guideline for the Management of Chronic Pain in Children.

-Anastasia Mekhael is a first year master’s student in the Clinical Child and Adolescent Psychology Program.
-Before joining the PPHC lab, Anastasia worked with caregivers and children, coordinating Emotion-Focused Family Therapy workshops.
+Anastasia Mekhael is a second-year master’s student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
+Before joining the Pediatric Pain, Health, and Communication lab, Anastasia worked with caregivers and children, coordinating Emotion-Focused Family Therapy workshops.
 She also completed a Master of Science in Health Psychology at the Memorial University of Newfoundland where she examined the efficacy of oxytocin as an analgesic.
-Anastasia’s primary research interests surround the investigation of the emotional experiences related to chronic pain in children, including the interconnectedness of this experience to the behaviours of caregivers.
+Anastasia’s primary research interests surround the investigation of the emotional experiences related to chronic pain in children, including the interconnectedness of this experience to the behaviors of caregivers.
 She is also very interested in taking a patient-oriented approach to studying the implementation of interventions for treating chronic pain to promote resilience, including recruiting caregivers to best support their child.
 These research interests lend to her career goal of mobilizing and disseminating research findings from the PPHC lab to inform clinical practice guidelines for managing pain.

 Emma Truffyn is a second year master’s student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
 Her research interests broadly focus on needle fear and pain management across various medical settings to improve outcomes for children and families.
 She is passionate about conducting patient-oriented research that engages patients and families to better understand lived experiences of pain.
 Prior to joining the PPHC lab, Emma completed her undergraduate degree in Psychology, with a concentration in Forensic Psychology, at St. Francis Xavier University, where she examined anxiety in the context of dental services.
 Additionally, she completed her MA in Counselling Psychology from Western University and has worked clinically as a School Psychometrist.
 Emma’s research has been funded by OGS.

 Delane Linkiewich is a PhD student in the Clinical Child and Adolescent Psychology Program at the University of Guelph.
 Her primary research interests focus on the social context of youth living with chronic pain, namely peer support and peer relationships.
 For her Master’s thesis, Delane conducted a peer support needs assessment with adolescents with chronic pain.
 Her PhD research will continue this line of work as she will develop, pilot, and evaluate a group peer support intervention for adolescents with chronic pain.
 Additionally, Delane conducts patient-oriented research and engages patient partners in her work in order to amplify the voices of people with lived experience.
-Delane is actively involved in the pain community as she co-chaired the Patient Engagement Committee of the Chronic Pain Network and sits on the Steering Committee for the Alberta Pain Research Network.
+Delane is actively involved in the pain community as she sits on the Patient Engagement Committee of the Chronic Pain Network and sits on the Steering Committee for Pain Canada’s Putting the Pieces Together Conference.
 Delane has also been living with pain for the past 14 years and is a passionate advocate for people living with pain.
-Delane’s research has been funded by CIHR and OGS.
+Delane’s research has been funded by CIHR and OGS and she was awarded the Magisterial D.F.
+Forster Medal at the University of Guelph.

 Delane Linkiewich’s Selected Presentations: